Back To Top

 • Design: Each cordless straightener boasts different technological features, so consider whether you want a lightweight model to avoid the dreaded arm ache, or a high-tech device that is kinder to your strands.

-• How long they take to charge fully: Timing exactly how long it took us to reach a full battery.
+• Time to full charge: We timed exactly how long it took for the tool to reach a full battery.

 • Battery life claims: We observed the longevity of battery life each tool claimed.

-• Portability and weight: Is the tool light and portable enough to carry with you on-the-go, whether that's in your work handbag or your cabin luggage.
+• Weight & portability: Is the tool light and portable enough to carry with you on-the-go, whether that's in your work handbag or your cabin luggage.

 • Ease of use: With different features and designs, some tools will be easier than others to use.
 If you tend to struggle with tech or want to opt for the tool that is specifically suited towards your hair type, weigh up what device would be best for you.

-• How well they styled hair: Does the tool effortlessly glide through the hair, how many passes does it take to straighten strands, did it help minimise frizz and boost shine?
+• How well it styled: Does the tool effortlessly glide through the hair, how many passes does it take to straighten strands, did it help minimise frizz and boost shine?

-• How results looked and lasted: We analysed whether the tool offer salon-worthy results and if they actually stand the test of time throughout a full day's wear.
+• How well results lasted: We analysed whether the tool offer salon-worthy results and if they actually stand the test of time throughout a full day's wear.

 • How long the battery actually lasted: We made note of whether the tool's battery life actually lived up to its promises, comparing each device to find the one that offers the longest performance time.

-• Inclusion of a carry case: With cordless straighteners, carry cases are a necessity to make for easy styling on-the-go.
-That said, we considered whether the tools arrived with a case, and if so, how travel-friendly they are.
+• Carry case: With cordless straighteners, carry cases are a necessity to store and protect your tool on the go.
+We took into account whether or not the tools arrived with a case – also adding value for money – and if so, how travel-friendly they are.

 How to choose the best cordless straighteners for your hair

-As with any hair tool purchase, there are a few different factors to consider when selecting a pair of the best cordless straighteners.
-Below are the key things to bear in mind before checking out with your new gadget.
+As with any hair tool purchase, there are a few different factors that it's important to consider when choosing a pair of the best cordless straighteners.
+Below are the key things we recommend bearing in mind before you check out with your new gadget.

-• Battery life: If you have thick hair or a lot of it (or perhaps both) consider whether you need the longest battery possible for your styling needs.
-30 minutes tends to be the standard, which won't give you enough to straighten a whole head of naturally coily or curly hair from scratch but can work for refreshing already-styled hair.
+• Battery life: If you have thick hair or a lot of it (or both!) consider whether you need the longest battery possible for your styling needs.
+30 minutes tends to be the standard, which won't give you enough to straighten a whole head of naturally coily or curly hair from scratch – however, this can work for refreshing previously-styled hair.

-• Temperature settings: If you are somebody who styles their hair at a higher temperature, compare the styling temperature to your existing wired straighteners before you buy.
-Some cordless stylers have multiple temperature settings to adapt to different hair thicknesses and textures.
+• Temperature: If you are somebody who styles their hair on a higher temperature setting, compare the styling temperature of a potential purchase to any current tools before you buy.
+Some cordless stylers have multiple settings to allow for customised styling of different hair thicknesses and textures.

 • Weight: With their rechargeable batteries, cordless straighteners can be heavy, which is something to bear in mind if you'll be carrying them around all day (or if you're prone to the infamous hair styling arm ache).